quantmind/pulsar/docs/source/index.rst

 Pulsar
 ================

-An asynchronous concurrent framework for Python.
+A concurrent framework for Python. **Concurrent** here stands for asynchronous and parallel execution.
 Tested in Windows and Linux, it requires python 2.6 up to python 3.3 in a single code base.

 .. toctree::
    :maxdepth: 1

    overview
-   changelog
    design
+   faq
+   advantage
    api
+   changelog
    http
    settings